jnmcd/3D-Noise-with-OOC/README.md

 # 3D Noise with OOC
-3 Dimensional noise created using a new algorithm called Octohedrons, Octohedrons, and Cubes
+3 dimensional fractal noise created using a new algorithm called Octohedrons, Octohedrons, and Cubes

 When I created this algorithm, I had terrain and cloud generation as its intended use, but the possibilities are endless.